 We provide an orientation period for all new children and families.
-This will ensure a positive and engaged integration period for children and families and support our families to gain a better understanding of the program.
+This will ensure a positive and engaged integration period for children and families and will support our families to gain a better understanding of the program.
 The first couple of days should only be half days for your child so that they may have a slow integration.
-It is recommended that the parent stay with their child on the first two days.
-It is also a time for you to meet with your child's primary Educator to review your child and family history.
 Each child will adapt at their own speed and some children may need their parents staying for a little while each day to offer encouragement and security.
 Please plan on spending a few minutes in the morning to settle your child before leaving for the day.
 Always check in with a staff member in the morning and remember to say goodbye to your child and reassure them that you will be back.
 During your child's integration period, Educators will provide regular verbal updates regarding your child.
 Please feel free to discuss any concerns you may have with a staff member at any time.
-Educators are part of a team, however, a Primary RECE is assigned to each new family, providing families with a set of intake forms, and ongoing meetings are organized, during the year to share the learning that is occurring.

-We value that parents/guardians are their child's primary caregiver and we are committed to a mutually respectful relationship with all families and welcome your questions at any time.
+We value that parents are their child's primary caregiver and we are committed to a mutually respectful relationship with all families and welcome your questions at any time.
 Please do not hesitate to approach us to schedule a mutually convenient time to discuss your questions or concerns.

-To easily record and document your child's learning, and to provide you with the opportunity to experience and engage more in your child's day, we utilize an online tool called StoryPark.
+To easily record and document your child's learning, and to provide you with the opportunity to experience and engage more in your child's day, we utilize an on line tool called StoryPark.

-Storypark provides an overview of the children's learning that invites families to enjoy in the events of the day and encourages interactions and engages them in their child's learning.
-All parents will sign an agreement of understand for the use of Storypark.
-To learn more you can go to www.storypark.com We urge parents/guardians to keep informed of Centre activities and news by reading the Centre newsletters as well as notices posted on our bulletin boards and the Storypark Community page.
+Storypark provides an overview of the children's learning that invites families to enjoy the events of the day and encourages interactions and engages them in their child's learning.
+All parents will sign an agreement of understanding for the use of Storypark.
+To learn more, you can go to www.storypark.com.

+We urge parents to keep informed of Centre activities and news by reading the Centre newsletters as well as notices posted on our parent bulletin boards and the Storypark Community page.